jm1021/sergiStudent/_posts/2023-11-7-Trimester-Reflection.md

 ## Troubles:
 - A lot of errors that slowed down the process
 - Error 1 (multiple times)
+- Repo Github Actions issues
+- Misspeling file names or inputting wrong numbers in the date section which crashed the localhost
 - Not everyone always worked on what they were supposed to
 - Trouble understanding directions (being a little behind)
 - Issues linking backend and frontend